Daniele Polencic

 2. Troubleshooting Services

-If your Pods are Running and Ready, but you're still unable to receive a response from your app, you should check if the Service is configured correctly.
+If your Pods are Running and Ready, but still cannot receive a response from your app, you should check if the Service is configured correctly.

 Services are designed to route the traffic to Pods based on their labels.

-So the first thing that you should check is how many Pods are targeted by the Service.
+So the first thing you should check is how many Pods the Service targets.

 You can do so by checking the Endpoints in the Service: